 Everything for Dawn was designed from the beginning as a work that would accommodate multiple voices and aesthetic styles.
 PART ONE of the opera (episodes 1 – 3 set in 1997) takes place in a suburban Detroit home, where a college-aged daughter (Dawn) and her mother discover a box of paintings by Mac, their father/husband, who has recently committed suicide.
 They are conflicted about what to do with the paintings, but eventually give a local curator permission to show them in her gallery.
 PART TWO of the opera (episodes 4 – 7 set in 1995) takes place a few years earlier in the mental health facility that the father had been in prior to his suicide.
 In the facility, he discovers painting through an art therapy class and it helps him to deal with his depression and PTSD from the Vietnam War.
 PART THREE of the opera (episodes 8 – 10 set in 2001) picks up after the end of Part One when the father is hailed by the art world as a star of outsider art.
 Throughout the work, the main themes of family ties, mental illness and the art world are teased out and reconstituted as the opera culminates in an ensemble scene in a New York art gallery with most of the cast together to contemplate the legacy of a complicated man.

-Everything for Dawn will feature a cast of 8 singers, an orchestra of 5 instrumentalists including the New York City ensemble Bearthoven in this fully- staged premiere, including seven shows at The Flea Theater in Fall 2021.
+Everything for Dawn will feature a cast of 8 singers, an orchestra of 5 instrumentalists including the New York City ensemble Bearthoven.
+This 10-part video series will premiere in Spring 2022.

 ABOUT THE ARTISTS